Hardwood Floor Installers • Engineered & Solid Wood • Vancouver

-Built around real Vancouver install conditions: concrete condo slabs, wood subfloors, elevator bookings, occupied homes, trim transitions, and project sequencing before the first board goes down.
+Built for real Vancouver conditions: concrete condo slabs, wood subfloors, acoustic requirements, elevator bookings, occupied homes, stairs, and clean room-to-room transitions.

-Condo hardwood installs Engineered hardwood installs planned for slab condition, access logistics, acoustic requirements, and cleaner transitions.
+Condo hardwood installation Engineered hardwood installs planned around slab condition, building rules, acoustic needs, access, and finished height.

-Stairs + finish details Nosings, vents, reducers, returns, baseboards, and finishing details handled as part of the full hardwood scope.
+Stairs + finish details Nosings, reducers, vents, trims, thresholds, baseboards, and clean finishing details handled as part of the scope.

 Installed for long-term performance